drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/04.customers/02.addresses/03.address-entry/docs.md

 ![Customized street address](../../images/address-entry-2.png)

-### Setting initial values for address fields
+### Setting initial values for address field properties
-The *Address* module provides an event that can be used to set initial values for address form fields.
+The *Address* module provides an event that can be used to set initial values for address field properties.
 In this example, we'll create an event subscriber to set the default country to *Australia*, the suburb to *New South Wales*, and the city to *Sydney*.

 ![Australia initial values](../../images/address-entry-5.png)